nstjean05/Obsidian-Vault/CMPT 360 (Comparative Programming Languages)/Lesson 21 - Control Statements (i).md

 	- Mentioning the counter in the header is the declaration and opens a scope for a new entity
 	- Only integer counters allowed
 	- Counter parameters for start, and evaluated *once*

+**21.  _Control Structures (1)_**

+**[4]** a.
+Analyze the potential readability problems with using closure reserved words for control statements that are the reverse of the corresponding initial reserved words, such as the case-esac reserved words of ALGOL 68.
+For example, consider common typing errors such as transposing characters.

+**[3]** b.
+What are the arguments against allowing GOTO in a language?

+**[3]** c.
+Explain how C#’s switch statement is safer than that of C

+**[3]** d.
+In what way is C’s for statement more flexible than that of many other languages?